GANESH23012861/Ex.No-3/README.md

-# Ex.No:3
+ ## Ex.No:3
 RECOGNITION-OF-A-VALID-ARITHMETIC-EXPRESSION-THAT-USES-OPERATOR-AND-USING-YACC

-## REGNO:212223230200
+## Register Number:212223230200
-## NAME :selvaganesh r
-## DATE :09-04-2025
+## Date:06.10.2025
 ## AIM
 To write a yacc program to recognize a valid arithmetic expression that uses operator +,- ,* and /.
 ## ALGORITHM
 1. Start the program.
 2. Write a program in the vi editor and save it with .l extension.
 3. In the lex program, write the translation rules for the operators =,+,-,*,/ and for the identifier.